pomsky-lang/website/content/docs/reference/security.md

 take down a NodeJS server if the server naively matches a large body of text against the regex.

 What does this mean for pomsky?
-Unless you use RE2 or Rust's `regex` crate (which never backtrack), pomsky expressions are just as susceptible to [catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html) as hand-written regexes.
+Unless you use RE2 or Rust's `regex` crate (which never backtrack), Pomsky expressions are just as susceptible to [catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html) as hand-written regexes.
 Therefore, _don't execute untrusted regexes on critical infrastructure_.